xuankimtran/docs-1/pages/katalon-studio/docs/remove-license.md

 1. Go to the **Licenses** page.

-2. In the **Online Licenses** section, click on the *Trash bin* icon of the machine ID for which you want to revoke the license.
+2. In the **Online Licenses** section, click on the *Trash bin* icon of the machine ID for which you want to remove the license.

    The **Remove license** box appears as below.